What is Allulose and Why its demand is growing?

 1/10th caloric intake

-One of the critical properties of Allulose is its caloric value.
+One critical property of Allulose is its caloric value.
 It’s just 0.4 calories per gram, which is one-tenth of the calories in sugar.

 Diabetes-friendly